World United Formosans for Independence: 1960s

 The first UFAI meeting was held in June 1966 at Independence, Missouri.
 It was decided there that they would meet every two years.

 In 1967, Francis Tiu (Chong kui hen) became a full time activist to work for Taiwan Independence and work for UFAI as a dedicated activist.
 He currently resides in Sweden.

 In 1969, the Summer UFAI meeting in Hammond, IN, took place.

 1970s

-In April, 1970, UFAI member Peter Huang from Cornell University made an assassination attempt on Chiang Ching Kuo who had been invited to a luncheon in New York City.
+In April, 1970, UFAI member Peter Huang from Cornell University made an assassination attempt on Chiang Ching-kuo who had been invited to a luncheon in New York City.
 Huang fired a pistol at Chiang but failed to cause injury.
-Huang was arrested and pled guilty; his accompliice Cheng Tsu-Tsai fled to Sweden where he was extradited back to the U.S.
+Huang was arrested and pled guilty; his accompliice Cheng Tzu-tsai fled to Sweden where he was extradited back to the U.S.